 You can purchase licenses for up to 250 employees directly through this website with a credit or debit card.
 For orders over €200, we can also accept bank transfer or iDEAL (Netherlands only).

 Orders from this site are handled by the payment processor Stripe, which means we can’t usually see the reason why they were declined.
 You might want to try contacting your card issuer and asking them to greenlight the purchase.

 Yes, if they’re okay with it.
 During the checkout process you can specify the licensee separately.

 The price of our fonts is based on a single metric: the size of the company licensing them.
 Small companies pay less, and big companies pay more, regardless of how many people are working with the font files.

 This also means there’s only one number you need to know about your client to determine the cost of a license.
 There’s no need to predict how many of their staff will be installing the fonts, or track their website’s traffic over time.

 Yes.
 If you’ve already bought a Non-Commercial license for a font, we can give you a discount on a Commercial license equal to whatever amount you’ve already paid.
 Please get in touch to arrange this.

-You can use fonts under our Non-Commercial license in student work — equivalent to an 80% discount on a standard Commercial license.
-You can also use our trial fonts, which have a limited character set but are available for free.
+You can use our Non-Commercial license for student work — equivalent to an 80% discount — or trial fonts, which are free (albeit with a limited character set).